naveed949/rust-code-challenges/README.md

 The `dedup` module contains two function to remove duplicates from a vector of integers.

 1. `dedup` - Removes duplicates from a vector of integers.
-2. `dedup_preserve_order` - Removes duplicates from a vector of integers while preserving the order of the remaining elements.
+2. `dedup_preserve_order` - Removes duplicates from a vector of Generic Type while preserving the order of the remaining elements.

 ```rust
 use rust_code_challenges::dedup::dedup;